jdmonin/JSettlers2/Readme.md

 When you first set up the database, there won't be any user accounts, so the server will allow anyone to create the first account.
 Please be sure to create that first user account soon after you set up the database.
+The first account created must be on the account admins list.

 ### Password Encryption (BCrypt)